-In decent years, anglers keep well over 1,000 fin-clipped winter steelhead from this river that runs near Roseburg, which is a fairly easy drive from Eugene and Grants Pass as well.
+In decent years, anglers keep thousands of fin-clipped winter steelhead from this river that runs near Roseburg, which is a fairly easy drive from Eugene and Grants Pass as well.

 Templin Beach Park, Myrtle Creek Bridge, Stanton County Park and Seven Feathers Casino are places to find bank fishing on the South Umpqua.